LAVA-LAB/FBA/ReadMe.md

 - `mdp.prism_folder` : folder where PRISM is located; should end with `/prism/` (the folder in which the `bin/` folder is located)
 - `mdp.mode` : if “*interval*”, an interval MDP is created.
 If “*estimate*”, a regular MDP is created
 - `mdp .prism_model_writer` : if “*explicit*”, a PRISM model is created in explicit form.
 If “*default*”, a standard PRISM model is created.
 See the PRISM documentation for more details.
-- `mdp.prism_java_memory` : the memory allocated to JAVA when running PRISM.
-The default value is 1 GB, but when solving large models, this may be increased (e.g. to 8 GB).
+- `mdp.prism_java_memory` : the memory allocated to Java when running PRISM.
+The default value is 1 GB, but when solving large models, this may be increased (the benchmarks in the paper all ran on a machine with 32 GB of memory allocated to Java).
 - `main.iterative` : if True, the iterative scheme is enabled; if False, it is disabled
 - `plotting.partitionPlot` : if True, a 2D plot of the partition is created; if False, this plot is not created
 - `plotting.3D_UAV` : if True, the 3D plots for the 3D UAV benchmark are created.
 Note that **<u>this plot pauses the script until it is closed</u>**.
 If you do not want this behaviour, you need to disable this option.